How Do You Ensure Proper Safety Measures Are in Place During the Roofing Project?

 1. Wear the right gear

 Roofers should wear flexible and comfortable clothing that allows for easy movement.
 It is important to avoid wearing ripped clothing, as it can easily get snagged by nails or other materials on the roof.
 Roofers should invest in high-quality slip-proof, steel-toe boots, safety gloves, eye protection, and always wear a Canadian Safety Association-approved helmet or hard hat.
+It’s not just about personal safety.
+Roofers also have a responsibility to protect the property they’re working on.
+Learn more about a roofer’s responsibilities during repair in our comprehensive guide.

 2. Be aware of the forecast